kna27/kna27/README.md

 ### I am a student interested in programming and aerospace engineering.

-- I'm currently working on [KSP Data Export](https://github.com/kna27/ksp-data-export) and [Datestamp Adder](https://github.com/kna27/datestamp-adder)
+- I'm currently working on [KSP Data Export](https://github.com/kna27/ksp-data-export)
-- I make projects in various languages and technologies
 - I want to learn C, C++, and Unreal Engine in the future
 - I enjoy playing Kerbal Space Program and making mods for the game
-- I like playing the guitar

 ### My socials